ssarangi/ssarangi.github.io/_posts/2017-04-15-UdacitySelfDrivingCar_BehaviorCloning.md

 For track 1, I decided against using explicit recovery images.
 My goal was to get the car to drive and recover without explicitly training on those images.
 Although this approach worked fine for track 1, this approach didn't work for track 2.
 Specifically for track 2 the car had a lot of trouble with the long bars.
 It would go and hit the road.

 I drove about 5 laps each of track 1 and 5 laps of track 2.
 Combined with the Sample training images, the augmentation of the images with steering angles either < -0.025 or > 0.025 to about 20 times proved to be enough data.

+#### Recovery Image for Track 2 where car was having trouble
+The car was having trouble in the following location and hence I provided only these specific recovery images.
+These are mainly for the car to avoid the long poles on track 2.
+![alt text][track2_recovery]

 #### Using Keras Image Augmentation Generator
 I tried using the Keras Image Augmentation Generator but constantly ran into trouble with it.
 Keras Image Augmentation generator is a generator which allows about 10 different image augmentation techniques.
 The one which I really wanted to try out was ZCA whitening.
 However, for ZCA whitening and std_normalization of the images, the generator had to fit the entire training data which wasn't possible and keras would constantly run out of memory.
 So I decided to ditch this method and write my own augmentation methods.